EasyPost/easypost-go/README.md

 #### Mocking

-Some ouf our unit tests requiring HTTP calls that cannot be easily tested with live/recorded calls (e.g. HTTP calls that trigger payments or interact with external APIs).
+Some of our unit tests require HTTP calls that cannot be easily tested with live/recorded calls (e.g. HTTP calls that trigger payments or interact with external APIs).

 We have implemented a custom, lightweight HTTP mocking functionality in this library that allows us to mock HTTP calls